HerXayah/road-to-yuzu-without-switch/README.md

  Download the update of your game or DLCs, usually as a .nsp.
  Put it in your folder of the game, then open yuzu.
 Do exactly as in there
  ![rererere](https://i.uwu.plus/hNmEGB8V.gif?key=gGAX37XVMM7o1q)
- For me it was already installed but it should then show under addons that you have it installed
+ For me it was already installed but it should then show under addons that you have it installed.

  ## Performance